 People who regularly workout drink coffee half an hour before for a burst of energy so they can get the most of their exercise.
 The burst of caffeine increases epinephrine levels in the blood, which makes the body ready for any physical exertion.
 This allows people to push themselves longer and harder to begin seeing immediate results from their exercise regimen.

 Improves Heart Health

-Although this is still an area that is being heavily researched on, coffee consumption has been linked to an improved liver health, particularly in the prevention of cirrhosis, hepatitis, and fatty liver disease.
+Coffee consumption has been linked to an improved liver health, particularly in the prevention of cirrhosis, hepatitis, and fatty liver disease.
 One study showed that regular consumption resulted in an 80% reduced chance of developing cirrhosis of the liver.